Danzee988/react-assignment/README.md

 [ List the __new routes__ supported by your app and state the associated page.]

-+ /blogs - displays all published blogs.
-+ /blogs/:id - displays a particular blog.
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
-+ etc.
++ Displays recommended movies in respect to the movie selected- /movies/:id/recommendations
++ Displays the latest movies - /movies/latest
++ Displays a list of popular movies - /movies/popular
++ A page with all the actors cast in the movie - /movies/:id/actors
++ Top actors trending today - /actors/trending/day
++ top movies trending today - /movies/trending/day
++ Details about a specific actor - /movies/:id/actors/:actorsid

 [If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]